 But What About John 3:16 and "The World"?

 You know the objection is coming.
 "For God so loved the world..."
-Doesn't this prove that Jesus died for everyone?
+Does this not prove that Jesus died for everyone?

 Not if you read John carefully.

-Now here's what most people miss: Jesus is not the propitiation for the sins of everyone individually.
+Now here is what most people miss: Jesus is not the propitiation for the sins of everyone individually.
 He is the propitiation available to people from every nation, every ethnicity, every social class.
-The "whole world" means all kinds of people—not all individual people.
+The "whole world" means all kinds of people — not all individual people.
 John is saying that Christ's atonement is not limited to Jews only; it extends to Gentiles as well.
-It's an argument against ethnic exclusivism, not for universal salvation.
+It is an argument against ethnic exclusivism, not for universal salvation.

 God's love and God's offering are universal in scope (for all kinds of people).
-God's accomplishment of salvation is particular in effect (for those who believe—whom the Father gave to the Son).
+God's accomplishment of salvation is particular in effect (for those whom the Father gave to the Son).

 The Intention Question: Does the Cross Save or Merely Offer?